“GFD: Blade Of Shadows”

 My body lit up with tingles of bliss as I laughed to myself.
 I should be ashamed for giving in to such childish temptations.
 But in this case…it brought a hearty chuckle to my belly, and made me feel good.

 As we talked, I would occasionally catch Tadashi rubbing the lightly reddened mark on his forehead, and I was compelled to grin every time that I saw him do so.
-At one point, Tadashi asked, “Why didn’t you beat up those stupid bullies at the restaurant tonight?
+At one point, Tadashi asked, “Why didn’t you cut up those stupid bullies at the restaurant tonight?
 You could have easily beaten them all.
-They called you a coward and made you look weak.”
+They called you a ′coward′, Tatsuro.
+They made you look weak.”

 “Tadashi!”
-Zhao warned him for rudeness, but I took no offense.
+Zhao warned him about his rude behavior, but I took no offense.

 “The only weakness comes from a loss of better judgement.
 The only cowardice, from not having the strength to make better choices.”
 I told him.
 “When you engage in battle, it is not just your enemy, but you as well, that is drawn into the conflict.
 It corrupts you both.
 I cannot control how they live their lives, but I can control how I live mine.
 If there is no war, there is no defeat.
 There is no shame in standing with grace.
 I had nothing to achieve from fighting with them.”